-The dramatic decrease in the cost of genome sequencing for an individual, falling from \$2.7 billion in 2003 to less \$1000 today, has exponentially increased access to genetic testing.
+The dramatic decrease in the cost of genome sequencing for an individual, falling from \$2.7 billion in 2003 to less than \$1000 today, has exponentially increased access to genetic testing.
 Experts predict that this cost will drop even further to a few cents by 2020, with the potential of completely revolutionising healthcare.

 One of the big challenges until now has been the cost of the computing power required to handle the raw data generated from genome sequencing.
-This cost continues to decrease significantly, and advances in cost-effectively analysing very large datasets also leads to advances in Personalised Medicine.
-Once the cost of sequencing and analysing genetic data, combined with lifestyle and health data, becomes marginal, radical changes will rapidly emerge, with a shift from reactive retrospective medicine to predictive prospective medicine.
+This cost continues to decrease significantly, and advances in cost-effectively analysing very large datasets results in advances in Personalised Medicine.
+Once the cost of sequencing and analysing this genetic data becomes marginal, radical changes will truly begin, with a shift from reactive retrospective medicine to predictive prospective medicine.
 Recent advances in data science and computing power have enabled more powerful data handling capacity and analyses, and this will continue.